-Traveling to Valladolid and looking for a cool cenote?
+Traveling to Valladolid in Yucatan and looking for a cool cenote to visit?
 Cenote Zaci is right in the heart of Valladolid, only a couple blocks away from the main square.
-Read in this Cenote Zaci guide everything you need to know before visiting Cenote Zaci: price, opening hours, cliff diving, restaurant and much more.
+In this Cenote Zaci travel guide you can read everything you need to know before visiting Cenote Zaci: price, opening hours, cliff diving, restaurants and much more.

 Also the many new coffee places, boutique shops, the slow paced life, the friendly people and the beautiful haciendas are reasons to travel to Valladolid.

 RELATED: 22 Valladolid Mexico Travel Tips!

 Visitng cenote Zaci is without a doubt one of the best things to do in Valladolid.
 Especially during the week days when you have a scorching hot afternoon to kill I am sure you want to take a dip in refreshing water of an underground river.

 I traveled to Valladolid once in March and April and temperatures rose above 35 degrees (95 Fahrenheit).